Chart Color Schemes

 Coburg North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Coburg North's educational attainment exceeds broader benchmarks significantly.
-Among residents aged 15+, 42.3% hold university qualifications compared to 27.7% in the SA4 region and 30.4% nationally.
-This area has a substantial educational advantage, with bachelor degrees being the most prevalent at 25.0%, followed by postgraduate qualifications (12.4%) and graduate diplomas (4.9%).
-Vocational pathways account for 24.3% of qualifications among those aged 15+, with advanced diplomas making up 10.9% and certificates 13.4%.
+Coburg North's educational attainment is notably higher than broader benchmarks.
+Among residents aged 15+, 42.3% have university qualifications, compared to 27.7% in the SA4 region and 30.4% nationally.
+Bachelor degrees are most common at 25.0%, followed by postgraduate qualifications (12.4%) and graduate diplomas (4.9%).
+Vocational pathways account for 24.3%, with advanced diplomas at 10.9% and certificates at 13.4%.

-Educational participation is notably high, with 30.5% of residents currently enrolled in formal education.
-This includes 9.1% in primary education, 7.1% in tertiary education, and 6.6% pursuing secondary education.
+Educational participation is high, with 30.5% currently enrolled in formal education.
+This includes 9.1% in primary, 7.1% in tertiary, and 6.6% pursuing secondary education.

 Frequently Asked Questions - Education